COMPLETED BOOK MANUSCRIPT

-Spatial Revolution: Planning and building the early Soviet state, 1917-32
+Spatial Revolution: Architecture, planning, and economics in the early Soviet state

 In late 1929, Detroit News journalist Philip Adler traveled through the “Soviet hinterlands” to investigate the conditions brought about by the first Five-Year Plan, Stalin’s hyper-industrialization drive.
 “The country’s landscape is changing,” Adler reported to his American readers.
 “Traveling in Russia by train or boat you see yellow smoke stacks of new factories rising among the golden cupolas of churches in every town and belching clouds of black smoke against the blue sky.
 You see everywhere new three-four-and-five-story apartment houses, workmen’s dwellings—not blocks, but complete city sections—rising among the dilapidated ramshackles of yore.
 In the midst of thick forests, or on river banks you run into completely new cities of 5,000, 10,000 of 20,000 inhabitants, with some new factory as a nucleus.”